 The risks of sacral nerve stimulation include:

-Pain where the device is implanted under your skin.
+- Pain where the device is implanted under your skin.

-Movement of the implanted device from its original spot.
+- Movement of the implanted device from its original spot.

 What To Think About

 Before trying electrical stimulation for urinary incontinence, talk to your doctor about the following: